Home » Bee Farm Blog » Beeswax » DIY Beeswax Christmas Ornaments

 Storing Handmade Wax Ornaments

 Congratulations!
 You did it.
 Or rather, you can do it.
-It’s time to polish your ornament with a soft cloth and hang it on the tree.
+Once the wax is completely cooled, it’s time to polish it with a soft cloth and hang it on the tree.

 Beeswax melts at a temperature of about 147°F but it will bend at lower temperatures.
 After Christmas, wrap your ornaments in white tissue paper and store in a box in the closet – not in your attic!